10 Essential Strategies to Boost Workplace Productivity

 Recently, Sweden officially introduced the 6-hour working day.
 This decision was backed by numerous studies linking workplace flexibility to higher levels of employee productivity and happiness.

 Sweden’s example has thrown Australia’s workplace culture into the spotlight.
 Employee productivity levels have shown to be deteriorating alongside our work-life balance.
 A whopping two-thirds of Australian’s admit they do the bare minimum at work and only 20% think they should be more productive.

 Taken together, these statistics challenge the Australian ‘hard yakka’ self-perception and suggests that our productivity levels can improve.
-Zaki Ameer, founder of Dream Design Property, manages a staff of 25.
+Zaki Ameer, founder of DDP Property, manages a staff of 25.
 He uses some simple, yet effective strategies to ensure his team remains happy and productive.

 Here are his 10 essential tips: